tfabris/BlueGigaEmpeg/README.md

      type that you previously selected".

 ####  Not implemented:
-The items below are not implemented for Bluetooth, but you can still do them on the empeg front panel.
+The items below are not implemented on the BlueGigaEmpeg, but you can still do them on the empeg's front panel.
  - Music search or playlist/track browsing
  - Menu selection and navigation
  - Repeat mode (repeat all tracks, repeat one track, etc.)